OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 ![ranger, vim & omnisharp](tmux-vim-dotnet.gif)

-### Source control
+### Git source control
-For simple things, I still stick to the command line, `zsh` has a sweet plugin for [just about everything](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins), including git.
+For simple things, I still stick to git at the command line, `zsh` has a sweet plugin for [just about everything](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins), including git.

 For dealing with complex trees, I think [Gitkraken](https://www.gitkraken.com/) is a pretty slick option, it looks great, performs well, and integrates with GitHub.